Best Of19 min read

 Dreamhost

-DreamHost has a long history of being independent-minded — they've publicly resisted government data requests and have a genuine privacy-first philosophy that's documented and enforced.
-In 2026, that stance still resonates with users who care about who has access to their data.
-They're also a WordPress-recommended host, and their DreamPress managed WordPress VPS plans are well-regarded in the community.
+DreamHost has long stood out for being independent-minded — they've publicly pushed back on government data requests and operate with a genuine privacy-first philosophy that's more than just marketing speak.
+In 2026, that approach still resonates with privacy-conscious users.
+They're also WordPress-recommended, and their DreamPress managed WordPress VPS is well-regarded.

-Their VPS plans are slightly unconventional — billed monthly by RAM allocation rather than fixed tiers, which is flexible but can genuinely be confusing when you're trying to budget.
-Performance is solid without being spectacular, and the support (while not as deep as InMotion's) is competent.
-DreamHost also throws in free domain privacy and free SSL, which are nice inclusions that some competitors nickel-and-dime you for.
-One more thing worth mentioning: they match 100% of their energy usage with renewables, which — whether or not you factor environmental stuff into hosting decisions — is increasingly rare to see followed through on rather than just talked about.
+Their VPS pricing is a bit unconventional — billed monthly by RAM allocation rather than fixed tiers, which offers flexibility but can be confusing when budgeting.
+Performance is solid without being flashy, and the support (while not as deep as InMotion's) is competent.
+Plus, they include free domain privacy and free SSL — nice touches that some competitors charge for.
+One more thing: they match 100% of energy usage with renewables, which is rare to actually follow through on rather than just mention.

 Key Features: